Open sandboxFocusImprove this doc

 For instance, the following code defines the workspace variable and gives it an identical meaning to if you were using the driver:

-If you want to run a Metalama query from a different application, add a reference to the Metalama.Framework.Workspaces package.
+If you want to run a Metalama query from a different application than LINQPad, you must start by adding a reference to the Metalama.Framework.Workspaces package.